Rytchet/comp124/README.md

 myarray[4] = 9;

 _asm {
-		lea ebx,myarray ; addr of array (0th element) in ebx mov ecx,5 		; size of the array in ecx mov eax,0 		; initialise sum to 0
+	lea ebx,myarray ; save adress of array (0th element) in ebx mov ecx,5 	; size of the array in ecx mov eax,0 	; initialise sum to 0
 loop1:  add eax,[ebx] 	; get element pointed to by ebx
 	add ebx,4 	; to point to next integer element loop loop1 	; go round again
 }
 ```